-Any child could become a victim of abuse.
-Key points for staff to remember for taking action are:

-- in an emergency take the action necessary to help the child, if necessary call 999 - complete a record of concern form and report your concern to the DSL as soon as possible - share information on a need-to-know basis only and do not discuss the issue with colleagues, friends or family
+- 24.2.1 Any child could become a victim of abuse.
+Key points for staff to remember for taking action are: - in an emergency take the action necessary to help the child, if necessary call 999 - complete a record of concern form and report your concern to the DSL as soon as possible - share information on a need-to-know basis only and do not discuss the issue with colleagues, friends or family

-23.3 If you are concerned about a pupil's welfare
+24.3 If you are concerned about a pupil's welfare

-- 23.3.1 Staff may suspect that a pupil may be at risk.
+- 24.3.1 Staff may suspect that a pupil may be at risk.
 This may be because the pupil's behaviour has changed, their appearance has changed or physical signs are noticed.
-In these circumstances, staff will give the pupil the opportunity to talk and ask if they are OK. - 23.3.2 If the pupil does reveal that they are being harmed, staff should follow the advice below.
+In these circumstances, staff will give the pupil the opportunity to talk and ask if they are OK. - 24.3.2 If the pupil does reveal that they are being harmed, staff should follow the advice below. - 24.3.3 Staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+Children may feel embarrassed, humiliated, or being threatened, which could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This will not prevent our staff from having a professional curiosity and speaking to our DSL if they have concerns about a child.

-23.4 If a pupil discloses to you
+24.4 If a pupil discloses to you

-- 23.4.1 If a pupil tells a member of staff about a risk to their safety or wellbeing, the staff member will: - remain calm and not overreact - allow them to speak freely - not be afraid of silences - not ask investigative questions - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not automatically offer physical touch as comfort - let the pupil know that in order to help them they must pass the information on to the DSL - tell the pupil what will happen next - complete the concern form and pass it to the DSL as soon as possible - report verbally to the DSL even if the child has promised to do it by themselves
+- 24.4.1 If a pupil tells a member of staff about a risk to their safety or wellbeing, the staff member will: - remain calm and not overreact - allow them to speak freely - not be afraid of silences - not ask investigative questions - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not automatically offer physical touch as comfort - let the pupil know that in order to help them they must pass the information on to the DSL - tell the pupil what will happen next - complete the concern form and pass it to the DSL as soon as possible - report verbally to the DSL even if the child has promised to do it by themselves

-23.5 Notifying parents
+24.5 Notifying parents

-23.5.1 The school will normally seek to discuss any concerns about a pupil with their parents.
+24.5.1 The school will normally seek to discuss any concerns about a pupil with their parents.
 If the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are notified.

-24 Referral to children's social care
+25 Referral to children's social care

-24.1 The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
+25.1 The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
 The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.

-25 Reporting directly to child protection agencies
+26 Reporting directly to child protection agencies

-25.1 Staff should follow the reporting procedures outlined in this policy.
+26.1 Staff should follow the reporting procedures outlined in this policy.
 However, they may also share information directly with children's social care or the police if they are convinced that a direct report is required or if the Designated Safeguarding Lead, the deputies, the head teacher or the chair of governors are not available and a referral is required immediately.

-26 Confidentiality and sharing information
+27 Confidentiality and sharing information